 The annual monitoring schedule is developed by the CQI team at the start of each fiscal year.
-It is distributed to NSPs and submitted to DCF as required by contract on or before July 31st.
+It is submitted to DCF within 30 days of contract execution as part of the NSPMP.
 All dates are considered tentative until confirmed with each organization.
 The schedule is also posted onto the CFBHN SharePoint system, and updated on an ongoing basis, as needed, according to staff or NSP needs.
 In addition to the dates of the monitoring, the schedule indicates if the review will be FULL, LIMITED, COALITION, BASELINE or EXEMPT, and if it will be completed on-site or via a desk review.

-For fiscal year 2021-2022, an On-Site monitoring is required if the NSP:
+For fiscal year 2022-2023, an On-Site monitoring is required if the NSP:

-- Is scheduled for a BASELINE or FULL monitoring; - Is currently on a DCF Oversight Plan managed by CFBHN; - Has been cited by another CFBHN department for concerns related to performance. - Reguests that an on-site review be completed.
+- Is scheduled for a BASELINE or FULL monitoring; - Is currently on a DCF Oversight Plan managed by CFBHN; - Has been cited by another CFBHN department for concerns related to performance. - Requests that an on-site review be completed.